KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 12. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger-list-vertical.scss`: Replace it with `MagicMirror²`.
 13. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger.css`: Replace it with `MagicMirror²`.
 14. Typo: Found `Magic Mirror` in file `MMM-FF-multigeiger.scss`: Replace it with `MagicMirror²`.
+15. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-FF-process-stats by shin10](https://github.com/shin10/MMM-FF-process-stats)